MareoRaft/tdi-frontend-archive/README.md

 The data comes from two CSV files that are posted at [[2]](https://github.com/JeffSackmann/tennis_MatchChartingProject).
 I plan to add match-level stats in the future which will require additional data from [[2]](https://github.com/JeffSackmann/tennis_MatchChartingProject), [[3]](https://github.com/JeffSackmann/tennis_wta), [[4]](https://github.com/JeffSackmann/tennis_atp), [[5]](https://github.com/JeffSackmann/tennis_slam_pointbypoint), or [[6]](https://github.com/JeffSackmann/tennis_pointbypoint).

 The data is loaded with pandas, widdled down, combined, and processed into the information we need.
 In particular, text-splitting and regular expressions are used to pull player info out of 1 column [here](https://github.com/MareoRaft/tennis-backend/blob/master/data_ingestion/ingest_points.py#L31); maps are used to create new columns from existing column combinations; and then data is aggregated per-player [here](https://github.com/MareoRaft/tennis-backend/blob/master/analysis/stat.py#L9).
-For the PageRank algorithm (see [here](https://github.com/MareoRaft/tennis-backend/blob/master/analysis/pagerank.py)), point result information is aggregated per player-pair and a weighted directed graph is created.
+For the [PageRank](https://en.wikipedia.org/wiki/PageRank) algorithm (see code [here](https://github.com/MareoRaft/tennis-backend/blob/master/analysis/pagerank.py)), point result information is aggregated per player-pair and a weighted directed graph is created.
 Networkx then computes the pagerank.

 The ingestion pipeline is fully automated (it is enough to run [this function](https://github.com/MareoRaft/tennis-backend/blob/master/data_ingestion/ingest_points.py#L82)) and I plan to rerun it periodically on the latest-and-greatest professional tennis data (the source data is updated every few months).